The Rain Goes Down in Africa

 Turns out, Open Street Map's data (that maps.me uses) has surprisingly accurate information on not just the map and trails of the Kalahari, but even the various campsite-locations.

 Xaxa Waterhole camp

 Talk about perils of wayfinding, we missed a left turn trying to find our campsite.
-Quite soon we realized our mistake, but there was no way of letting Crischa know who was leading the way, sometimes couple hundred meters ahead of us!
-Crischa is also not famous of his relaxed pace of driving, so a 10-minute car chase ensued as we were trying to get his attention.
+Quite soon we realized our mistake, but there was no way of letting Crischa know who was leading the way!
+Crischa is also not know of his relaxed pace of driving his V6, so a 10-minute car chase ensued and we were several kilometers in by the time we managed to get his attention.

-This really got me thinking about how useless all the technology packed into our high-tech mobile phones are in the absence of infrastructure (=network coverage)—and how it really shouldn't be!
-Well, that, and have made a note to pack some good-ole' walkie-talkies next time...
+This really got me thinking about how useless all the technology packed into our hight-tech mobile phones are in the absence of network coverage (and how it really shouldn't be!).
+Also made a note to pack some old-style walkie-talkies next time...